HelmiDev03/HMKJDIDA/README.md

 ```bash
 python manage.py runserver
 ```
-Open up a browser and open the url giv, then you will see the application.
+Open up a browser and open the url given, then you will see the application.